jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
 They would hold all the levers of power and thus decide where to put roads, what food to grow, and when houses get solar panels.
-Of course, there is no such deity.
+Of course, there is no such creator.
 In reality, it's the choices of individuals that decide what the community does.
 We decide to emit too much CO2, eat healthy good, or learn a new skill.
-It's only when a person takes responsibility for their actions, do they become player gods who "play the game" of civilization.
-Note, _the player god_ is a community of people playing the game together because they're united by the same philosophy.
+It's only when a person uses tools and takes responsibility for their actions, do they become player gods who "play the game" of civilization.

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is created inside books, declarations, and constituions to unite individuals to see the big picture and reveal how everyone’s choices matter, because everyone can be a player god.
+Note, _the player god_ is a community of people playing the game together because they're united by the same "ruling" philosophy.

 **Ruling philosophy**: A civilization's chosen philosophy.
 One that "clicks" for all factions and ideologies.
 Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "Right/Left" philosophies of the Western world today.
 The ruling philosophy is supposed to help society keep evolving to win the game of civilization.